Posts

 How To Point Godaddy Domain To Bluehost Hosting

-Choosing a domain name with Godaddy and going with web hosting with Bluehost is the way to go.
+Bluehost is currently one of the top web hosting providers powering over 2 million websites.
+Choosing a domain name with GoDaddy and going with web hosting with Bluehost is the way to go.

 Pointing your Godaddy domain to Bluehost is quick and easy.
-In this post, I’m going to go over how to point Godaddy domain to Bluehost step by step.
+In this post, I’m going to go over how to point GoDaddy domain to Bluehost step by step.

 how-to-point-godaddy-domain-to-bluehost

-How To Point Domain Name From Godaddy To Bluehost Hosting
+How To Point Domain Name From GoDaddy To Bluehost Hosting

-When you sign up for hosting with Bluehost, you receive one free domain name with your Bluehost web hosting purchase.
+When you sign up for hosting with Bluehost, you receive one Bluehost free domain name with your Bluehost web hosting purchase.
 Any other domain names that you’d like to have you have to purchase.
-It’s very common for most people to buy their domain names from a separate domain registrar company like Godaddy.

-The most significant factor causing this is domain pricing.
-When purchasing an additional domain name from Bluehost, it will cost you $12 for a year and then another $12 for domain privacy for a year.
 I highly recommend you get domain privacy, so your private information isn’t out for telemarketers to bug you all day long.

 Let’s get started with this step-by-step guide on how to point domain name from Godaddy to Bluehost hosting.

-Video Tutorial: How To Point Godaddy Domain Name To Bluehost Hosting
+Video Tutorial: How To Point GoDaddy Domain Name To Bluehost Hosting

 How To Point GoDaddy Domain Name To Bluehost Hosting 🔥 (UPDATED Tutorial!)